bigspotteddog/landing-page-service/how_to_setup_a_java_development_environment.md

-# How to setup a Java development environment
+# How to set up a Java development environment

 ## How to install Java 11